ScottKolmar/OPERA-Standardization-API/README.md

 #### GET /batch/standardize?smiles={delimited_smiles_strings}'
 - Standardizes a list of SMILES strings.
 - Returns: Returns: A JSON object with a standardized key and value of a dictionary containing Standardized SMILES and input SMILES, a timer key with value of the time elapsed in seconds, and a success key, with value True if the calculation succeeded and False if an error occurred.
+- Structures that can not be standardized by OPERA will be returned with a None value for 'standardized SMILES'.
 - Example: ```curl -L http://127.0.0.1:5000/batch/logBCF?smiles=CCC,CCCC```

 ```